MediaSavvy/MediaSavvy/Wiki/Security.md

 Popular video file types will be avi, mp4, mkv. wmv, wma video / audio containers' specs allow for scripts, which windows media player can try to run.

-Not very common, but .scr files are "screensaver setter" files that are actually just executables.
+::: danger  Not very common, but .scr files are "screensaver setter" files that are actually just executables.
 Avoid these.
 :::